noobnur/learnScala/README.md

-This is a trial file for me to practice Scala.
+This is a trial file for me to practice Scala using IntelliJ